cenk1cenk2/docker-softether-vpncli/README.md

 A Docker Container that creates a Softether Client instance to connect to the defined connection in the imported VPN file with an option to enable Samba File Sharing server to internally share files through VPN.

 ### Features
 * S6-Overlay implemented.
-So in every new connection a new virtual adapter will be created and after the connection is terminated, it will be removed gracefuly.
+So in every new connection, a new virtual adapter will be created and after the connection is terminated, it will be removed gracefully.
-* The connection will be checked every defined seconds to X.X.X.1 as server to be sure of that it is still alive and if the server can not be reached it will restart the whole process thanks to S6-Overlay incase of hangs.
+* The connection will be checked every defined seconds to X.X.X.1 as the server to be sure of that it is still alive and if the server can not be reached it will restart the whole process thanks to S6-Overlay in case of hangs.
-* Ability to enable embeded Samba Server if you desire to share files between devices in a private network.
+* Ability to enable embedded Samba Server if you desire to share files between devices in a private network.
-* Internal connection switch, which will reduce the MTU of the virtual ethernet adapter to 1200 so that Samba shares through internet will not be slow due to overhead of the packets with VPN data and trying to be splitted in to multiple packets.
+* Internal connection switch, which will reduce the MTU of the virtual ethernet adapter to 1200 so that Samba shares through the internet will not be slow due to the overhead of the packets with VPN data and instead of trying to split into multiple packets.
 * Always builds the latest version from the official GitHub repository of SoftEther.
-The base operating system is fixed for Alpine 3.8.4 for now, since for the edge version there was some problems and I choose stability over the edge version which doesnt matter.
+The base operating system is fixed for Alpine 3.8.4 for now, since for the edge version there were some problems and I choose stability over the edge version which doesn't matter.
-* ~70MB image size , ~15-20MB RAM Usage while standalone.
+* ~70MB image size, ~15-20MB RAM Usage while standalone.

 ## Setup

-Clone the GitHub repository to get enviromental variable initiation script and preconfigured docker-compose file if you wish to get a head start.
+Clone the GitHub repository to get an environmental variable initiation script and preconfigured docker-compose file if you wish to get a head start.

 ### Softether VPN Connection Settings
 * `cp defaulconn.vpn` to root directory for automatic connection to that setting.